 Are there any other costs?
 Is there anything I need to bring?

 You need to bring a notebook that you'd like to use as your journal.
-Some mixed media will be provided in classes.
 On some weeks, students will be given research activities for homework to inspire their writing in the next class.

 When I've finished, what course can I do next?

-City Lit offer a range of writing courses that encourages aspiring writers to explore their creativity.
+City Lit offer a range of life writing courses including memoir, autobiographical writing and nature writing.